Write to your MP

 Join our campaign and tell your MP to support strong planning protections for National Parks.

 Shortly after last July’s election, Ministers in England talked about transforming the planning systems in a way that would be a “win-win for housebuilding and nature”.
-Now the Planning and Infrastructure Bill has been published, it’s clear that what’s currently proposed is far from that, with nature, and our National Parks certainly on course to lose.
+Now the Planning and Infrastructure Bill is passing through Parliament, it’s clear that what’s currently proposed is far from that, with nature, and our National Parks certainly on course to lose.

 Whilst the National Parks planning protections remain unscathed, Part 3 of the Planning and Infrastructure Bill sets out the biggest change to nature law in England for decades.
 If enacted, it would fundamentally weaken the laws protecting sites (including SSSIs, sites protected under the Habitats Directive, Ramsar sites) and species (such as bats, newts, wild birds and water voles).
 For National Parks and National Landscapes, this is critical – because these contain over half of England’s protected sites.
 What’s proposed threatens to bulldoze through protected sites law in place to safeguard England’s most special and important nature sites including the special areas of conservation in the New Forest, the Broads, Exmoor Heaths, Bassenthwaite Lake and Borrowdale temperate rainforest (in the Lake District) and Dartmoor’s woods and heath.